MicrosoftDocs/Viva/Viva/insights/azure-templates/upgrade-synapse.md

 ## Download the scripts

 1. Download the SasToken.zip file that was emailed to you by your Microsoft Representative.
-), paste it in the Cloud Shell command line, and then press **Enter**.
 1. Unzip the SasToken.zip file to access its contents: SasToken.txt.
 1. Open the SasToken.txt file using Notepad or preferred text editor.
 1. Copy the full first line beginning with $sasUri.
 Below is an example value, but please use the value that was provided to you by your Microsoft representative:

     `$sasUri = “https://wpaappsprodtest1.blob.core.windows.net/tmpexternal/AztScripts_20211011.zip?sv=2020-08-04&ss=bfqt&srt=o&sp=rwdlacupitfx&se=2022-02-22T04:16:23Z&st=2022-02-14T20:16:23Z&spr=https&sig=K6fCajAhRpHPm%2FlTdrTdFc0fXfYHLNDKF4zvbBXYAOE%3D%22”`

-1. Paste the full value, beginning with $sasUri and ending after the ending quotation marks, into the Cloud Shell command line, and then press **Enter**.
+1. Paste the full value, beginning with $sasUri and ending after the second quotation marks, into the Cloud Shell command line, and then press **Enter**.
 1. Return to the SasToken.txt file in Notepad, and copy the second value beginning with $sasUriParams.
 Below is an example value, but please use the value that was provided to you by your Microsoft representative:

     ``$sasUriParams = “https://wpaappsprodtest1.blob.core.windows.net/tmpexternal/UpdateParams.ps1?sv=2020-08-04&ss=bfqt&srt=o&sp=rwdlacupitfx&se=2022-02-22T04:16:23Z&st=2022-02-14T20:16:23Z&spr=https&sig=K6fCajAhRpHPm%2FlTdrTdFc0fXfYHLNDKF4zvbBXYAOE%3D%22”``
-1. Paste the full value, beginning with $sasUriParams and ending after the ending quotation marks, into the Cloud Shell command line, and then press **Enter**.
+1. Paste the full value, beginning with $sasUriParams and ending after the second quotation marks, into the Cloud Shell command line, and then press **Enter**.
 1. In the Cloud Shell command line, run the following to download the Scripts .zip file:

     ```azure-cli